montanablood27/team-open/kellee.md

 permalink: /kellee/
 published: true
 category: music
+shortprofile: |
+  As an independent rapper, Kellee Maize was skeptical about giving her music away for free.
+Today, under a Creative Commons BY license, she has millions of downloads of her five albums, a Toyota Hybrid sponsorship deal, press coverage in the likes of XXL Magazine, and a Bonnaroo Music Festival performance under her belt.

+  The CC license indicates that Kellee wants others to use and remix her music, without having to ask her for permission.
+As a result, she gains new fans who use and buy her songs and attend her shows.
+"I don't trust the music industry in general.
+I don't think it values music or the artist.
+CC is one of the many ways we did things differently.
+I highly recommend it."
 ---

 Listen to Kellee Maize's "[Google Female Rapper](https://www.youtube.com/watch?v=VhhdXG5UM2o)," and you hear her rap about transformation and community in such rapid precision that it takes you aback.
 And if you *literally* [Google "female rapper,"](https://www.google.com/search?q=female+rapper&rlz=1C5CHFA_enUS503US503&oq=female+rapper&aqs=chrome..69i57j0l5.15897j0j4&sourceid=chrome&es_sm=119&ie=UTF-8)  Kellee is first on the list.